Events & Online Outreach for B2B Companies

 Joining Facebook and LinkedIn groups whose members may be interested in your event.
 If you become an active member of the group, you can provide valuable insights and help to other members without asking for anything in return.
 When the moment feels right, you can share your online event with members who may be interested.

-You can also conduct a paid PPC campaign to promote your event via social media.
-However, given the organic nature of social interactions, your best bet may be to develop authentic relationships with individuals first, then supplement with a paid campaign second.
+You can also conduct a pay-per-click campaign to promote your event via social media.
+However, given the organic nature of social interactions, your best bet may be to develop authentic relationships with individuals first, then supplement with a paid campaign.

 For online event marketing, your landing page is everything.
 It is the catalyst that can excite prospective attendees and inspire them to sign up for your event.

-In steps 1 and 2 above, you laid the foundation to drive targeted traffic to your event landing page.
-Now that you have a proven topic for your event and targeted traffic coming from social media and your email list, it’s time to create a landing page that can convert.
+In steps 1 and 2 above, you laid the foundation to drive targeted traffic to an event landing page.
+Now that you have a proven topic for your event and targeted traffic coming from social media and your email list, it’s time to create an event landing page that can convert.

 Choose a strong, benefit-rich headline that immediately captures the attendee’s interest.